liorfranko/revisioned-configmaps/index.md

     - setWeight: 1
     - pause: {}
 ```
-3. To trigger the deployment based on configmap changes we use the [Automatic roll deployment](https://helm.sh/docs/howto/charts_tips_and_tricks/#automatically-roll-deployments) annotation on our Rollout object:
+3. To trigger the deployment based on configmap changes we use the [Automatically Roll Deployments](https://helm.sh/docs/howto/charts_tips_and_tricks/#automatically-roll-deployments) annotation on our Rollout object:

 ```yaml
 kind: Rollout